dhanasekara7/scala-snippets/Scala Classes Objects 1.md

 }

-// but when decompile scala, there are private setters also public class CustomerScala {
+// but when decompile scala, there are private getters also public class CustomerScala {
     private final String name;
     private final String address;